A PLAN TO IMPROVE OREGON'S FUTURE

 The one issue that affects every family in our district and also has the greatest impact on the health of our economy is transportation.
 We’ve all seen greater congestion and increased traffic times over the last few years, and unfortunately, it seems like there is no relief in sight.

-With the economic growth we’ve experienced in the last decade, our roads, bridges and highways have become more congested and with the closure of Terminal 6 at the Port of Portland last year, the truck traffic on our main arterials has increased dramatically.
+With the economic growth we’ve experienced in the last decade, our roads, bridges and highways have become more congested.
+In addition, with the recent closure of Terminal 6 at the Port of Portland, truck traffic on our arterial and collector roads has increased dramatically.

 We need to focus our State’s transportation priorities in two areas:

 (1) Repairing outdated and failing roads and bridges that service our main highways and Interstate 5 and

 (2) Increase automobile lanes across the region in a strategic manner to alleviate choke points.